howardyclo/CLCC-CVPR21/README.md

 ## Important update(2022/03/09)
 Dear user, the dataset and imagenet pretrained weight, our released dataset and imagenet pretrained weight are automatically deleted by cloud storage service (Mega).
-Due to several reasons (large size of dataset that cannot be free uploaded by other cloud storage services, company's policy for releasing dataset and personal heavy workload), We suggest user to download and re-processing the dataset by following the issue #2.
+Due to several reasons (large size of dataset that cannot be freely uploaded to other cloud storage services, company's policy for releasing dataset and personal heavy workload), We suggest user to download and re-processing the dataset by following the issue #2.
 We're sorry for the inconvenience.

 ## [Dataset](https://mega.nz/folder/G9JUQRja#Nnd40DVW41M_lNCW5f0ZGg)